otisdog8/cse15l-lab-reports/lab3.md

 49319
 ```

 So, it appears that there are 49319 sentences in the repository.
+This is probably more of an upper bound, as I did notice some false positive matching, but it's a reasonable estimate.